Call for a quote01793 222 129

 Cullet act as a sand substitute in various applications such as landscaping, brick manufacturing, and sports turf.
 The smoothness of the cullet makes it suitable to be used as playing grounds in some cases.

 Although both recyclable, do not confuse the above with Green Waste.
 Green Waste consists of organic waste which is usually found in the garden.
-For example, grass/flower cuttings, hedge trimming etc. The whole recycling process is way different to what it was explained above.
+For example, grass/flower cuttings, hedge trimming etc. The whole recycling process is way different from what it was explained above.